Bought an electric car? What next?

-We'll come to rapid chargers in a moment, but before you set off it's worth taking a look at how EV charge cards might simplify access and payment for public chargers.
+We'll come to rapid chargers in a moment, but before you set off it's worth taking a look at how electric car charge cards might simplify access and payment for public chargers.

 It’s also worth downloading an app such as Zap-Map, which charts the location of available EV chargers.
 Other apps, such as Bookmycharge or Co Charger, allow you to share chargers with other EV aficionados.

 The next thing to consider is destination charging (such as while out shopping, or having lunch).
 Much like petrol or diesel prices, charging prices vary from place to place.

 Have a play – and enjoy!

 While it might seem daunting at first, it will come to you fairly quickly and the EV community is very good at offering advice.

 It's worth keeping up with the latest news and reviews in the EV world – not only do we bring you news of new cars and services, but we also produce guides to elements of EV life, such as towing with an EV, how to get the best out of charging points, extending battery life and paying road tax, as well as choosing the right energy supplier for you.

-Browse our news, reviews and features
+Check out our news, reviews and features